Place-based artefacts

 Know your topic, time period and geographical location:

-• Context is key: Identify the main topics, themes or events, and think about who is likely to have created or be responsible for the sources you are interested in and the language they would have used at the time
+- Context is key: Identify the main topics, themes or events, and think about who is likely to have created or be responsible for the sources you are interested in and the language they would have used at the time.

-• Use secondary sources (books and journal articles) and their references about your topic to find the images they use.
-Many use images to illustrate their research
+- Use secondary sources (books and journal articles) and their references about your topic to find the images they use.
+Many use images to illustrate their research.

-• Learn the language of your topic with dictionaries, encyclopedias and thesauri
+- Learn the language of your topic with dictionaries, encyclopedias and thesauri.

-• Define additional concrete search terms, particularly those related to geographical location places, events, dates, people or organisations involved in your topic because this information is used to organise or describe artefacts and images.
+- Define additional concrete search terms, particularly those related to geographical location places, events, dates, people or organisations involved in your topic because this information is used to organise or describe artefacts and images.

-• Make sure you are looking at material from the correct time period.
+- Make sure you are looking at material from the correct time period.
 Use the Advanced search mode to search by a date range.
 This will identify some works published during that time period.

 Browse the collection or start broad and filter down

 As they are not typically text‐based, artefacts and images can be harder to find using keyword searches.
-It may be easier to find if you filter a quick or basic search by creation date, geographical location, format, subject area, creator or other known criteria and browse the collection from there.
+They may be easier to find if you filter a quick or basic search by creation date, geographical location, format, subject area, creator or other known criteria and browse the collection from there.

 Archaeology and cultural heritage collections and data